 - No free site migrations.

 - Bluehost doesn't have Windows-based servers, only Linux servers are available.
+If you need Windows-based servers, consider giving Hostinger a try.

 - Backups aren't of the guaranteed variety.